 The Town of Banff has two local routes that run regularly along Banff Ave, with Route 1 extending up to the Banff Gondola and Upper Hot Springs and Route 2 meandering between the Tunnel Mountain Campground area and the Banff Springs Hotel.

 In the summer, two more local routes are added.
-Route 4 connects downtown Banff to the Cave and Basin area while Route 6 goes to Lake Minnewanka with stops at Cascade Ponds, Johnson Lake and Two Jack Lake (including campgrounds!).
-In 2023, these services will run from May 19 to October 2.
+Route 4 connects downtown Banff to the Cave and Basin area, while Route 6 goes to Lake Minnewanka with stops at Cascade Ponds, Johnson Lake, and Two Jack Lake (including campgrounds!).
+In 2024, most of these services will begin on May 17th and run until Mid October.

-Scenic Route 8S also stops at Johnston Canyon over July-August weekends as it travels Highway 1A en route to Lake Louise.
-For 3 weeks in September, Roam Transit buses also go to Moraine Lake (Route 10).
-It is also possible to transfer to Parks Canada’ Lake Connector Shuttle with a Super Pass from Roam Transit.
+For three weeks in September, Roam Transit buses also go to Moraine Lake (Route 10).
+Transferring to Parks Canada’s Lake Connector Shuttle with a Super Pass from Roam Transit is also possible.

 Planning a Trip